 Yes, punching a bag does build muscle.
 Punching a bag during a boxing workout will work your upper body muscles, your core and will help you build upper body muscle.

-Physical benefits of boxing
+The physical benefits of boxing

 “Combat sports are without question the most physically demanding of all the sports,” Duquette says.
 “A recent study published by ESPN confirms this: It put together a panel of doctors and sports scientists who looked at 60 of the most popular sports in the world and ranked boxing a far and away the most physically demanding.”